 by Maria Asaad

-For decades, girls from an ethnic backgrounds, whether that be Arab, African, or Caribbean, have been made to hate their curly hair and ridiculed for wearing it naturally.
+For decades, girls from an ethnic backgrounds, whether Arab, African, or Caribbean, have been made to hate their curly hair and ridiculed for wearing it naturally.
 Curly hair isn’t seen as an attractive or desirable style in these countries, and girls have been made to feel less beautiful than those with straighter hair.

 This was especially the case for Eman El-Deeb, a young Egyptian woman who lived her whole life in Egypt with big curly hair up until 2016 when she decided to leave the country due to the constant ridicule she received for her natural locks.
 She experienced the opposite reaction in her new place of residence, Spain, where she was actually admired for her curly hair.